ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Change** the `stop` parameter from the `i2c_transfer_async` from an `uint32_t` to a `bool`.

-  The stop parameter indicates whether or not the function should send a `STOP` command after the transfer has complete, there is no reason at all for this to be a `uint32_t`.
+  The stop parameter indicates whether or not the function should send a `STOP` command after the transfer has completed, there is no reason at all for this to be a `uint32_t`.

 - **Change** the return type of `i2c_transfer_asynch` to indicate whether or not a transfer has been scheduled or not.

-  The function now returns a `bool` indicate if a transfer was scheduled or not, which can occur if the peripheral is already busy.
+  The function now returns a `bool` indicating if a transfer was scheduled or not, which can occur if the peripheral is already busy.

 - **Remove** the `i2c_irq_handler_asynch` function from the API.